rhiaro/ldprints/readme.md

 ### Notification and article contents

-ldprints currently understands which are an ActivityStreams 2.0 `Announce` where the `object` is the article to be archived.
+ldprints currently understands notifications which are an ActivityStreams 2.0 `Announce` where the `object` is the article to be archived.

 When fetching the source material, it looks for metadata in the current eprints format.